Top

 Take the focus off your own baggage that you need to resolve and you become laden down with theirs.

-Keep some of his baggage behind with your own, even when they have long departed.
-It merges into your own and it becomes yours because it affects your self-esteem.
+Keep some of his baggage behind with your own, even when they have long departed–it merges into yours, becoming yours because it affects your self-esteem.

 Put yourself further and further away from a quality relationship with yourself and a man.